guillemfd/guillemfd/README.md

 <!-- <h3 align="center">Web Developer & Industrial Designer</h3> -->
 <!-- <h3 align="center">About me:</h3> -->
 <p align="center"><i>
-     During my Bachelor’s Degree in Industrial Design 📐 I became obsessed with <strong>user-centered design<strong/> and ergonomics, understanding that if you’re not <strong>solving a problem<strong/>, designing loses its meaning.
+     During my Bachelor’s Degree in <strong>Industrial</strong> Design 📐 I became obsessed with <strong>user-centered design<strong/> and ergonomics, understanding that if you’re not <strong>solving a problem<strong/>, designing loses its meaning.
 Ironhack’s bootcamp (Full-stack Web Dev.) 💾 provided me with a foundation in <strong>software<strong/> and steered me towards digital product design.<br/>
           I feel comfortable in agile and <strong>rapidly changing<strong/> environments like a startup, where the focus can shift overnight.
 I am a <strong>versatile<strong/> person, so I like changing roles and adding value in different fields.
 I enjoy projects that demand a mix of <strong>technical<strong/>, <strong>creative<strong/>, and <strong>challenging<strong/> skills.
 This is why <strong>I love creating digital products!<strong/> 🚀
 </i>
 </p>